Project-MONAI/monai-deploy-app-sdk/tools/pipeline-generator/docs/design.md

 ## **Background**

-The **MONAI Bundle** is a standardized format designed to package deep learning models for medical imaging.
+The **[MONAI Bundle](https://docs.monai.io/en/latest/mb_specification.html#archive-format)** is a standardized format designed to package deep learning models for medical imaging.
 It includes the model weights, metadata, transforms, and documentation needed to make the model self-contained and portable.

 The **Holoscan SDK** is NVIDIA’s real-time streaming application SDK for AI workloads in healthcare and edge devices.
-The **MONAI Deploy App SDK** is designed for building composable inference applications, often used in radiology and imaging pipelines.
+The **MONAI Deploy App SDK** builds on top of the Holoscan SDK, adding medical imaging domain-specific operators and functionalities to enable the creation of composable inference applications, particularly for radiology and imaging pipelines.

 As of MONAI Core, bundles can also be exported in a **Hugging Face-compatible format**, which allows sharing through the Hugging Face Model Hub.
 Supporting this format increases reach and adoption.